 Practical Training With Confined Water Dives

 This is where practical training about diving initializes.
 It’s apt to mention here that only theory doesn’t work if practical training is not there.
 At this stage, we can get training sessions in a swimming pool or a calm beach with the help of the instructor.
-The basic scuba diving skills are accomplished then.
+Also get training of different ways of entering in water like seated entry, the giant stride, dive backwards etc. The basic scuba diving skills are accomplished then.
 Some essential traits in which we get trained can be listed right here

 How to set up your scuba gear?

-In case water enters the mask, how to drain it out.
+In case water enters the scuba mask, how to drain it out.

 Getting in and getting out of the water.

 How safe and secure is everything?
 Of course, learning all the methods.